Chilenization of Tacna, Arica and Tarapacá: Patriotic Leagues

 In 1909 Chilean ultra-nationalist civil organizations were created, called patriotic leagues, with names such as "Mano Negra", "Mazorqueros", "Sociedad Estrella de Chile", "Patriotic League of Tacna", which persecuted the Peruvians, setting fire to houses, schools, newspapers, clubs, shops and brothels.
 The paramilitaries, under an alleged protection of the Chilean government, committed murders, disappearances, and expelled Peruvian inhabitants.
 They promoted their actions through flyers such as "El Eco Patrio", "El Ajicito", "El Corvo", "El Roto Chileno", "La Liga Patriótica", "El Chileno", "El Lucas Gómez", "El Plebiscito".

 The Chilean government tried to dissolve these organizations in 1912, but did not achieve its objective.
-In 1919 Belisario Salinas, of the Patriotic League of Antofagasta, proposed, in order to replace the Peruvian and Bolivian values with the Chilean ones, to promote the celebration of the battles of Maipú and La Concepción, removing Peruvian flags from the Peruvian consulate in Iquique.
-28 of July.
+In 1919 Belisario Salinas, of the Patriotic League of Antofagasta, proposed, in order to replace the Peruvian and Bolivian values with the Chilean ones, to promote the celebration of the battles of Maipú and La Concepción, removing Peruvian flags from the Peruvian consulate in Iquique on 28 July.

 Regarding the Tarapacá area, Lautaro Núñez Atencio, an archaeologist from Iquique descended from Peruvians and winner of the Chilean National History Award, points out that "[…] organized groups known as the Patriotic Leagues provoked the expulsion of Peruvians through actions where violence was the main instrument.
 Murders, robberies, discrimination and abuses of all kinds, were a thing of every day […] it is clear that these are dramatic events that occurred in the Tarapacá region, as if that captive god before the Incas, the mischievous Tarapacá, would have forever marked the captive destiny of the region […] This time captive in the provinces that became Chilean and fell into the hands of xenophobic demons […] ".

 The Federation of Students of the University of Chile openly criticized the jingoism, xenophobia and militarism in its official magazine "Claridad".
 Their position was the return of Tacna and Arica to Peru.
-When they condemned the Chilean government for the absurd mobilization called the War of Don Ladislao just to distract citizens' attention, on July 21, 1920 its headquarters was attacked and destroyed by nationalist groups and its leaders were arrested.
+When they condemned the Chilean government for the absurd mobilization called the War of Don Ladislao just to distract citizens' attention, on 21 July 1920 its headquarters was attacked and destroyed by nationalist groups and its leaders were arrested.